-Run in 4th lifts Warriors over Pistons 116-106
+Big run in 4th quarter lifts Warriors over Pistons 116-106

 The Warriors are without stars Klay Thompson (right Achilles tendon) and Draymond Green (right foot), but now Detroit has injury problems of its own.
 Blake Griffin ended up in the concussion protocol and did not play in the second half, and rookie guard Killian Hayes left with a sprained right ankle.

 The Pistons led 89-86 in the fourth before a 3-pointer by Wiggins tied it.
-Wiseman’s dunk that put the Warriors up by six sent several Golden State players spilling from the bench area in excitement.
+Wiseman’s dunk came after the 7-footer blocked a shot at the other end and dribbled most of the length of the court.
+That put the Warriors up by six and sent several Golden State players spilling from the bench area in excitement.
 Curry tossed a towel in the air after Wiggins’ 3 moments later.

 The Pistons, who led by as many as 12 points in the first half, were up 51-48 after two quarters.
 Golden State went on a 17-3 run early in the third, but Detroit stayed close well into the fourth.